 (From the Sutras)

-These allegorical drawings represent the four basic, time-honored stages of awakening and enlightenment found in Indo-Tibetan Buddhism, set forth originally nearly three thousand years ago by an almost mythical prince in India, and later to be refined by some of our planet’s most brilliant minds.
-In them, I’ve portrayed the mind as an ox.
-Even though oxherd drawings are more a form of Chinese (Ch’an) and/or Japanese (Zen) Buddhist art tradition than Tibetan tangka art, I decided to not depart from this established form, yet have Westernized it.
+The drawings represent four time-honored stages in the development of the awakened mind (bodhichitta) found in Indo-Tibetan Buddhism, set forth 2,600 years ago by an almost mythical prince in India, and later refined by some of our planet’s most brilliant minds.
+The allegorical ox portrays one’s mind, and, even though oxherd drawings are more traditionally a form of the Chinese (Ch’an) and/or Japanese (Zen) Buddhist art than Tibetan tangka art, the decision to not depart from this established form was made, yet has been Westernized.

-Remember — we have built nothing new, but removed the obscurations and conditions that pre-existed.
-This has been within us all along.
+Remember — we build nothing new, but remove the obscurations and obstructions that pre-exist.

 Drawing 4: VAJRAYANA